 Best practices means less busywork

 A lot of us think that in order to improve as teachers, we need to keep adding: adding professional development opportunities, adding new teaching skills and practices (the so-called “tools” in our “toolboxes”, adding committee memberships, adding technology tools for the classroom, adding time with students outside of class, revamping our curriculum (on our own unpaid time).
 I agree that we should always be on the lookout for ways to improve ourselves professionally, but it might be more helpful to think about replacing or removing rather than adding.
-For example, if I want to join a committee, I need to find something else to free up that time.
+For example, if I want to join a committee, I need to let go of something else in order to free up that time.
 If I decide to learn about a new teaching method or technology, I want to make sure that I can use that to replace something (or things).
 Remember to include EFFICIENCY in your definition of what makes for a useful teaching method or resource.
-The hypothetical “perfect lesson” must reduce prep time.
-Otherwise, if it takes too much prep time, or too many steps, we are unlikely to actually use that perfect lesson.
+The hypothetical “perfect lesson” must limit and/or reduce prep and grading time.
+Otherwise, if it takes too much prep time, or too many steps, we are unlikely to actually use that “perfect” lesson.

 It’s important to know what your limits are, and to set up some realistic boundaries between your professional and personal life.
 “Realistic” is a relative term, and it will change with your circumstances, and also based on the changes you make in your planning.
 A boundary like: “stop working at 5:30 pm,” or “3 hours max on weekends” may not be realistic during your first year at a new teaching job; but two years later, you might be able to set this boundary and stick to it.
 Another example of a boundary is “close your door / leave the classroom during lunch” and if students or colleagues approach you during this time, tell them you can reschedule, or to send you an email.
 Personally, having a bit of quiet time during lunch, is necessary for me to be able to get through the 3 periods that I teach after lunch.